— We take our content seriously. This article was written by a real person at BREL.

-There’s no doubt we have a real estate inventory problem in Toronto right now.
-If you’re a regular reader of this blog, you’ve been reading my stories about desperate Buyers flocking to crappy houses and the crazy bidding wars that ensue.
-Today, I want to dive into the supply problem: why aren’t people listing their houses for sale?
+There’s no doubt we have a real estate inventory problem in Toronto.
+If you’re a regular reader of this blog, you’ve heard our stories of desperate Buyers flocking to houses and the crazy bidding wars that ensue.
+Today, I want to dive into the supply problem: Why aren’t people listing their houses for sale?

 1. “I want to sell my house but I need to find a new house first.”

-The BREL team has some incredible houses that will be hitting the market this spring, BUT we need to find our clients new incredible houses first.
-While I completely understand the fear that comes with selling your house before buying (and the possibility of homelessness or living with mom and dad), there’s something to be said for selling when the market is at its hottest (now) and buying when it becomes more balanced (in a few months).
+We see this all the time – people ready to sell their house, but not wanting to list it until they find their new home first.
+It becomes a bit of a vicious cycle.
+While I completely understand the fear that comes with selling your house before buying (and the possibility of homelessness or living with mom and dad), there’s something to be said for selling when the market is at its hottest and buying when it becomes more balanced.

-BREL Tip: A lot of houses are being sold before they hit the MLS this year.
+BREL Tip: Some houses are sold before they hit the MLS.
 In real estate lingo, we call these Exclusive Listings, and if you’re not working with a REALTOR who is well connected and can access these secret and coming-soon listings, you’re missing out on a whole bunch of houses.
 It’s another reason to commit to a great agent vs going-it-alone.

 2. “I want to wait until spring when my grass and gardens look good.”

 Don’t get tripped up by this all-too-common myth.
 Yes, your house will look better when the grass is green, but SO WILL EVERYBODY ELSE’s.
-That’s how I can confidently say that the market will be more balanced in a few months, because it happens every year.
+It happens every year.
 The sun starts to shine, the gardens bloom and everyone lists their houses at the same time.
 More supply of houses = less competition for your house.

 BREL Tip: Don’t follow the crowds, follow the REALTORS.
 Real estate agents list their own homes for sale in February or March.